BUSINESS MATTERS

 *Orientation runs from 12 p.m.
 Sunday through 12 p.m.
 Tuesday.
 Attendance at the full orientation session is mandatory for participants.

-In this session, Leadership Arkansas Class XX will meet with local and regional leaders to examine the impact of economic development on community vitality and learn how forward-thinking economic development strategies are transforming Arkansas into a better place to live, work, and invest.
-This session will also take a look at the infrastructure of our state by giving class members a chance to assume the role of the Highway Commissioner.
-In this exercise, they must prioritize funding to repair and replace Arkansas’ highways, roads, and bridges and learn how infrastructure plays a critical role in Arkansas’ economic future.
+In this session, Leadership Arkansas Class XXI will explore Arkansas’s military footprint, including the economic and strategic impact of installations such as Fort Chaffee Maneuver Training Center and Ebbing Air National Guard Base.
+Participants will engage with military leaders and state officials on issues including workforce development, national defense, veteran affairs, and the critical role of the military both in Arkansas communities and abroad.
+This session will also examine our state’s infrastructure by giving class members a chance to assume the role of the Highway Commissioner.
+In this exercise, they must prioritize funding to repair and replace Arkansas’s highways, roads, and bridges, and learn how infrastructure plays a critical role in Arkansas’s economic future.

 Session III – Agriculture, Conservation & Outdoor Life